allenai/allennlp/CONTRIBUTING.md

         upstream https://github.com/allenai/allennlp.git (fetch)
         upstream https://github.com/allenai/allennlp.git (push)

     Finally, you'll need to create a Python 3.6 or 3.7 virtual environment suitable for working on AllenNLP.
-There a number of tools that provide
+There a number of tools out there that making working with virtual environments easier, but the most direct way is with the [`venv` module](https://docs.python.org/3.7/library/venv.html) in the standard library.

+    Once your virtual environment is activated, you can install your local clone in "editable mode" with

+        pip install -e . -r dev-requirements.txt

+    The "editable mode" comes from the `-e` argument to `pip`, and essential just creates a symbolic link from the site-packages directory of your virtual environment to the source code in your local clone.
+That way any changes you make will be immediately reflected in your virtual environment.

     </details>